alfert/propcheck/README.md

 PropCheck does not support PropEr's capability to derive automatically type generators from type specifications.
-This is due to some shortcomings in PropEr, where the specification analysis and the type server storing type definitions circular dependency and at certain situation attempt to parse the Erlang source code of the file with the type specification.
+This is due to some shortcomings in PropEr, where the specification analysis in certain situation attempt to parse the Erlang source code of the file with the type specification.
 Apparently, this fails if the types are specified in an Elixir source file.

 Effectively this means, that to to support this feature from Elixir, the type management system in PropEr needs to be rewritten completely.
 Jesper Andersen argues in his aforementioned blog post eloquently that automatically derived type generators are not needed, even